haythamodeh/VoiceAssistant/README.md

 **Project Summary:**

 The idea behind this app is a virtual assistant that can respond to commands given verbally.
-We wanted to imiate the functionality of google voice commands and Apple's Siri.
+We wanted to imitate the functionality of google voice commands and Apple's Siri.
 We have integrated several libraries that gives our virtual assistant the power to server dyanmic content.